lfricken/LekmodV28.2_LeonMod/readme.md

 Subs and Destroyers <-- for sea domination Battleships, Carrier, Embarked <-- For attacking land

+Destroyers are better than subs in that: they can take cities they can defend friendly units against air they can see subs at a distance

 # Useful Info
 Embed other data like so: {TEXT_KEY}